 According to Microsoft, most programs created for earlier versions of Windows should work in Windows 8.1, but be sure to test everything out.
 If an application doesn't work properly, you might find additional help on Microsoft's website.

-If, after all that, you still can't get an application running in Windows 8.1, you'll have to find an alternative program or create a Windows XP virtual machine (VM) to run it.
-Keep in mind, however, that if you take the latter approach, be sure to isolate the VM to the greatest degree possible.
-After all, one of the reasons for migrating off XP is that it's no longer supported, which can open the system up to all sorts of security risks.
+If, after all that, you still can't get an application running in Windows 8.1, you'll have to find an alternative program or create a Windows XP virtual machine to run it.
+Keep in mind, however, if you take the latter approach, be sure to isolate the VM to the greatest degree possible.
+After all, one of the reasons for a Windows XP upgrade to Windows 8.1 is that XP is no longer supported, which can open the system up to all sorts of security risks.